A practical guide to Zendesk website integration in 2026

 A look at Zendesk's AI features and pricing

-Here's a quick peek at their standard annual pricing for plans that include AI.
+Here is an overview of their annual pricing for plans that include AI features.

 PlanPrice (per agent/month)Key AI Features Included